-We are not a "listed company" under SEC rules and are therefore not required to have an audit committee comprised of independent directors.
-However, our goal is to comply with the rules of the NASDAQ Capital Market, which requires the Audit Committee of the Board of Directors be comprised of at least three members, all of whom qualify as "independent" under the criteria set forth in Rule 10A-3 of the Exchange Act.
+The Company complies with the rules of the NASDAQ Stock Market, which require that the Audit Committee of the Board of Directors be comprised of at least three members, all of whom qualify as "independent" under the criteria set forth in

-We established an Audit Committee comprised of three independent members of our Board of Directors in April 2008.
-We currently have four members on our Audit Committee; J. Terry Dewberry (Chairman), Joseph G. Bleser, Larry W. Papasan and Charles R. Evans, each of whom satisfies the independence standards of the NASDAQ Capital Market rules for audit committee members.
-The Board of Directors has determined that Mr. Dewberry is an "audit committee financial expert" within the meaning of Item 407(d)(5)(ii) of Securities and Exchange Commission ("SEC") Regulation S-K. The current charter for the Audit Committee is posted on our website at www.mimedx.com.
-The Audit Committee held eight meetings during the year ended December 31, 2012.
+Rule 10A-3 of the Exchange Act.
+The Company currently has four members on its Audit Committee: J. Terry Dewberry (Chairman), Joseph G. Bleser, Larry W. Papasan and Charles R. Evans, each of whom satisfies the independence standards of the NASDAQ Stock Market rules for audit committee members.
+The Board of Directors has determined that Mr. Dewberry is an "audit committee financial expert" within the meaning of Item 407(d)(5)(ii) of Securities and Exchange Commission ("SEC") Regulation S-K. The current charter for the Audit Committee is posted on the Company's website at www.mimedx.com.
+The Audit Committee held seven meetings during the year ended December 31, 2013.
 As part of its duties, the Audit Committee:

-- Oversees the accounting and financial reporting processes of the Company and the audits of the Company's financial statements; - Reviews the Company's financial statements with management and the Company's outside auditors, and recommends to the Board of Directors whether the audited financial statements should be included in the Company's Annual Report on Form 10-K; - Establishes policies and procedures to take, or recommends that the full Board of Directors take, appropriate action to oversee the independence of the outside auditors; - Establishes policies and procedures for the engagement of the outside auditors to provide permitted non-audit services;

-- Takes responsibility for the appointment, compensation, retention, and oversight of the work of the Company's outside auditors and recommends their selection and engagement; - Ensures that the outside auditors report directly to the Audit Committee; - Reviews the performance of the outside auditors and takes direct responsibility for hiring and, if appropriate, replacing any outside auditor failing to perform satisfactorily; - Provides, as part of any proxy filed pursuant to SEC regulations, the report required by SEC regulations; and - Establishes procedures for handling complaints received by the Company regarding accounting, internal accounting controls, or auditing matters.
+- Oversees the accounting and financial reporting processes of the Company and the audits of the Company's financial statements; - Reviews the Company's financial statements with management and the Company's outside auditors, and recommends to the Board of Directors whether the audited financial statements should be included in the Company's Annual Report on Form 10-K; - Establishes policies and procedures to take, or recommends that the full Board of Directors take, appropriate action to oversee the independence of the outside auditors; - Establishes policies and procedures for the engagement of the outside auditors to provide permitted non-audit services; - Takes responsibility for the appointment, compensation, retention, and oversight of the work of the Company's outside auditors and recommends their selection and engagement; - Ensures that the outside auditors report directly to the Audit Committee; - Reviews the performance of the outside auditors and takes direct responsibility for hiring and, if appropriate, replacing any outside auditor failing to perform satisfactorily; - Provides, as part of any proxy filed pursuant to SEC regulations, the report required by SEC regulations; and - Establishes procedures for handling complaints received by the Company regarding accounting, internal accounting controls, or auditing matters.